joshuarichard/gybote/README.md

 ### Configuration
 The only changes required for gybote to run are the four credentials required by Twitter.

-These are defined at the top of gybote.py as API_KEY, API_SECRET, ACCESS_TOKEN, and ACCESS_SECRET.
+These are defined in settings.py as API_KEY, API_SECRET, ACCESS_TOKEN, and ACCESS_SECRET.
 They can be found by going to the settings page for your app and clicking on "Keys and Access Tokens".

 ### Running